Are you new to the world of e-commerce and searching for the right platform?

 - Easy Sales Management: Manage sales across all shopping platforms without investing in other software for the same.

 - No inventory-related restriction: Sell as many products as you want with Shopify’s massive inventory.

 - Premium sales tools: Shopify’s premium sales tools help increase sales for people with limited experience.

 - A plethora of design options: a wide variety of design options, including 50+ visually compelling themes.

 - No free plan: Shopify doesn’t have any free plan for its users.
 However, it provides a free 14-day trial to help you get acquainted with the platform before investing.

-- Manual reformating: Shopify users benefit greatly from the many different visually-compelling theme options.
-But many users complain about the burden of manually setting up the store again from scratch after changing themes.
+- Manual reformatting: Shopify users benefit greatly from the many different visually compelling theme options.
+However, many users complain about the burden of manually setting up the store again from scratch after changing themes.

 - High transaction fees: Shopify charges more transaction fees compared to other platforms.

 - Minimum trial period: it’s not easy to analyze the efficiency of a platform within 14 days.
 Customers will more likely be satisfied with an extended trial period.